tigerbeetle/tigerbeetle/docs/ARCHITECTURE.md

 their on-disk address and checksum of their content.
 From a root block, called the superblock, the rest of the state is reachable.

 When applying prepares to local state, replicas don't overwrite any existing blocks in the data file and instead write new blocks only.
-This maintains the state of the superblock in memory.
+The current superblock state is kept in memory.
 Once in a while, the superblock is atomically flushed to storage forming a new checkpoint.
 When a replica crashes and restarts it loses access to its previous in-memory superblock.
 It reads the previous checkpoint/superblock from storage and reconstructs the lost state by replaying the suffix of the log of prepares after that checkpoint.
 Determinism guarantees that the replica ends up in the exact same state.